 These upstarts focused on fuller flavor, greater variety and a personal connection with local beer lovers to separate themselves from national brands.
 That was certainly the case with Founders Brewing Company, which was incorporated in 1997 and staved off bankruptcy before becoming the city’s largest brewery and jump-starting the rebirth of a local craft beer culture that had last thrived around the turn of the century.
 (We’re talking the 20th century, not the 21st.)

-Founders and its circa-2012 contemporaries – including Brewery Vivant, Grand Rapids Brewing Company, Harmony Brewing Company, Hopcat, Perrin Brewing Company, Pike 51 Brewing, Rockford Brewing Company, Schmohz Brewing Company and White Flame Brewing Company – created a passionate local fan base for their innovative beers and sociable taprooms.
+Founders and its circa-2012 contemporaries – including Vivant Brewery + Spirits, Grand Rapids Brewing Company, Harmony Brewing Company, Hopcat, Perrin Brewing Company, Pike 51 Brewing, Rockford Brewing Company, Schmohz Brewing Company and White Flame Brewing Company – created a passionate local fan base for their innovative beers and sociable taprooms.
 Those supporters, with the help of business and leisure travelers that had sampled the city’s brew scene, propelled Grand Rapids to the top of the Beer City USA poll in 2012 and 2013 – abetted by “get out the vote” campaigns orchestrated by the brewers and Experience Grand Rapids.

 Papazian retired the poll after 2013, writing that it had “served its purpose.”
 That left Grand Rapids as the reigning Beer City USA champion.